DanielSparta/RAT-Project-2024/README.md

 **This project is created for educational purposes only and does not support any illegal activity**

 # Why SpartaRAT is better than the others?
-- Home made code - I am the one who write almost all the code, not ChatGPT or forums
 - Anti Virus bypass - True for today there is no anti virus that detects my program
+- ESP32 Real life boards support - You can do really cool things
 - Persistence (using task scheduler)
 - .NET Framework - tested at the latest windows 11, 10, 8.1 versions
 - Open source & Easy to contact the developer
 - Really well written code, easy and fun to read, learn, or debugging
+- Home made code - I am the one who write almost all the code, not ChatGPT or forums

-  **This is the beginning of the project, alot more stuff will be added soon.**
+  **Alot more stuff will be added soon.**

 # Desktop C&C Server
 ![image](https://github.com/DanielSparta/2024-RAT-projet/assets/111179755/21ed04f8-30e4-49c7-95a0-9231817bb765)

 ![image](https://github.com/DanielSparta/2024-RAT-projet/assets/111179755/d228432f-87b1-4a0e-8c2f-5643d0385c13)

-# Web C&C Server
-Coming soon

 # ![image](https://github.com/DanielSparta/2024-RAT-projet/assets/111179755/78b29c43-c1ec-44ad-8c72-1369ed527d64)
 - Screen Stream